Sometimes you just need a brownie in a mug.

 1 T. bourbon, or booze of your choice (learn more about infusing your own liquors!)

 3 T. almond milk

-This would be great with a dollop of ice cream!
-With that said, it's gooey and perfect as is!
+- This vegan Boozy Brownie would be great with a dollop of ice cream!
+With that said, it’s gooey and perfect as is!